damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 must mark the original question ticket as pending, resolve the issue and merge all the individual comment tickets into the first one before closing it.

-In channels that doesn't create new tickets with new interactions, such as StackOverflow, you can close the ticket as soon as you have provided a response.
+In channels that don't create new tickets with new interactions, such as Stack Overflow, you can close the ticket as soon as you have provided a response.

 ### Receiving negative feedback